What is eye serum?

 But are eye and face serums safe for use near the eyes, and are they effective?
 In short, many topical products are generally safe and can be beneficial to the user.
 However, the results may vary from person to person, and some chemicals found in these products have the potential to cause irritation.

-Eye serum and who needs it
+Eye serum and who might consider it

 Can serum be used around the eyes?

-Yes, serums, creams and other products can be used around the eyes, but it’s important to ensure that whatever you use is safe for that area.
+Yes, some serums, creams and other products can be used around the eyes, but it’s important to ensure that whatever you use is safe for that area.
 Some items have ingredients that may be too harsh to use around the eyes, especially for those with sensitive skin or certain conditions.

 People with skin conditions such as eczema and psoriasis, as well as those with dry eyes and eyelid dryness, may not tolerate heavy products as well.